|

 elasticity of pregnancy wastage to live

-and C stands for elasticity of caesarian
+birth in rural and urban areas, and C stands for elasticity of caesarian

 deliveries in total (urban and rural) areas.